 Hyaluronic acid is also an incredible team player.
 If you’re using powerful acne treatments like retinoids or benzoyl peroxide, you know they can leave your skin feeling dry, flaky, and irritated.
 Applying a hyaluronic acid serum can counteract that dryness, making those treatments more tolerable.
 This soothing effect helps maintain a strong skin barrier, which is your first line of defense against inflammation and bacteria.
 A healthy barrier means less redness and a calmer complexion overall.

-How to Use Hyaluronic Acid in Your Acne Routine
+How to Use Hyaluronic Acid for Acne-Prone Skin

 Adding a new product to your routine can feel tricky, especially when you’re already using powerful acne-fighting ingredients.
 But incorporating hyaluronic acid is surprisingly simple and can make your other products work even better.
 The key is knowing exactly when and how to apply it to get that calm, hydrated skin you’re after.